apify/apify-docs/content/docs/actors/running/memory_and_cpu.md

 Apify actors are most commonly written in [Node.js](https://nodejs.org/en/), which uses a [single process thread](https://betterprogramming.pub/is-node-js-really-single-threaded-7ea59bcc8d64).
 Unless you use external binaries such as the Chrome browser, Puppeteer, or other multi-threaded libraries you will not gain more CPU power from assigning your actor more than 4 GB of memory because Node.js cannot use more than 1 core.

-In other words, giving a simple, [Cheerio-based crawler](https://apify.com/apify/cheerio-scraper) 16GB of memory (4 CPU cores) will not make it faster because these crawlers simply cannot use more than 1 CPU core.
+In other words, giving a simple [Cheerio-based crawler](https://apify.com/apify/cheerio-scraper) 16GB of memory (4 CPU cores) will not make it faster because these crawlers simply cannot use more than 1 CPU core.

 > It is possible to [use multiple threads in Node.js-based actor](https://dev.to/reevranj/multiple-threads-in-nodejs-how-and-what-s-new-b23) with some configuration.
 This can be useful if you need to offload a part of your workload.